tolkit/fasta_windows/README.md

 As of version 0.2.2, I've removed canonical kmers as an option; it was really computationally expensive and I couldn't think of a way to efficienty add it in.
 End users that wish this are pointed in the direction of <a href="https://github.com/tolkit/fw_group">fw_group</a>, which will at some point soon provide this functionality.

-The masked (-m) flag only affects GC content, GC proportion, GC skew, proportion of G's, C's, A's, T's, N's.
+The masked (-m) flag only affects GC content, GC proportion, GC and AT skew, proportion of G's, C's, A's, T's, N's.
 Kmers are coerced to uppercase automatically.
 Shannon index counts only uppercase nucleotides.

 Please use, test, and let me know if there are any bugs or features you want implemented.
 Either raise an issue, or email me (see email in usage).